 Use Self-Reflecting Communication

-- "I am having a difficult time communicating my needs to you, and think it would be best to work on myself."
+- "I am having a difficult time communicating my needs to you, and I think I need to take some time to work on myself."

 - "I don't think our relationship is healthy for me to continue being a part of and think we should break up."

-- "I am feeling hurt by many incidents that have occurred throughout our relationship and think it would be best to move on."
+- "I am feeling hurt by some things in our history, and I think it would be best to move on."

 - "I do not feel confident in our relationship succeeding going forward."

-- "I no longer feel happy in our relationship and think we should break up."
+- "I no longer feel happy in our relationship, and I think we should break up."

-What is most important is not necessarily what you say but rather how you say it.
-When you're breaking up with someone, you both will likely be in a lot of pain - so try very hard to say things as kindly as possible.
-If you can keep from lashing out at your partner in a defensive reaction, you will be much more likely to come to a mutual understanding of why the break up needs to happen.
+What is most important is not necessarily what you say to break up with someone but rather how you say it.
+When you're breaking up with someone, you both will likely be in a lot of pain — so try to say things as kindly as possible.
+If you can keep from lashing out at your partner in a defensive reaction, you will be much more likely to come to a mutual understanding of why the breakup needs to happen.
 That will help you both move on and leave your relationship to become a fond memory rather than a deep scar.